Garden City, NY Juvenile Crimes

 Juvenile Crimes Lawyer in Nassau County, Long Island

 A crime is considered juvenile when the accused party is under 18 years of age and at least 7 years old.
 It is irrelevant how old the accused was when they appear in court; only when they committed the crime.
 In New York, juvenile cases do not go to Criminal or Municipal Court.
 Instead, these cases are heard in Family Court.
 If the child needs supervision, treatment, or confinement because of their crimes, they are called a “juvenile delinquent.”
 If your child has been detained for a juvenile crime, you need effective representation who can fight those charges.
-Contact Grunwald & Seman, P.C. today.
+Contact KCS Law today.

 What happens during a juvenile case?